Frequently Asked Questions

 Tickets & Wristbands

-Tickets are non-refundable and cannot be exchanged.
-You will be given a wristband when you enter the venue, leave it on for the duration of the Festival, it is non-transferrable and replacements will not be provided.
+Tickets and wristband are non-refundable and cannot be exchanged.
+Your wristband will be mailed to you approximately four weeks prior to the Festival.
+Leave your wristband on for the duration of the Festival, it is non-transferrable and replacements will not be provided.

 Safety & Courtesy